 The late Dr. Pearse Lyons was an innovator, entrepreneur and philanthropist who believed in making a difference in the lives of others.
 In 1980, he founded Alltech to improve the health and well-being of Animals, Consumers and the Environment (ACE).
-Today, Dr. Lyons’ legacy lives on through the Pearse Lyons ACE foundation, a 501(c)3 nonprofit foundation that supports the philanthropic endeavors of Alltech and the Lyons family.
+Today, Dr. Lyons’ legacy lives on through the Pearse Lyons ACE foundation, a 501(c)3 nonprofit organization that supports the philanthropic endeavors of Alltech and the Lyons family, which are often focused on agriculture and education and supporting communities in need.

+Philanthropy is a cornerstone of our culture at Alltech.
 We are committed to supporting the communities in which we live and work around the world.
-Several of our ongoing community engagement projects help support underserved families and vulnerable populations.
+Many of our ongoing community engagement projects help support underserved families and vulnerable populations.

 In the aftermath of a devastating earthquake in Haiti, Pearse supported the construction of three primary schools.
 Today, those schools are still supported by the Pearse Lyons ACE Foundation, which ensures the education of more than 1,200 children.

-In the Philippines, we are rebuilding an elementary school, where more than 900 students now have access to new computers and science equipment.
+In the Philippines, we helped to rebuild an elementary school, where more than 900 students now have access to new computers and science equipment.

 In Kentucky and Ireland, more than a dozen state-of-the-art science laboratories have been built at primary schools.
-Inspired by Pearse’ brother, the late Father Kevin Lyons — a priest who was dedicated to improving the lives of children — the Lyons family hope to inspire students to have greater curiosity about the world around them.
+Inspired by Pearse’s brother, the late Father Kevin Lyons — a priest who was dedicated to improving the lives of children — the Lyons family hopes to inspire students to have greater curiosity about the world around them.

 Our initiatives also include the Alltech Vocal Scholarship Competition, which provides vocal students the opportunity to attend the University of Kentucky and join the UK Opera Theatre to pursue their musical dreams.